 On July 25, 2011, our board of directors approved a share repurchase program for the repurchase of up to an aggregate of \$200 million of our common stock from time to time in open market purchases, privately negotiated transactions or through other appropriate means.
-The timing and quantity of any shares repurchased will depend upon a variety of factors, including business conditions, stock market conditions and business development activities, including, but not limited to, merger and acquisition opportunities.
+The timing and quantity of any shares repurchased depends upon a variety of factors, including business conditions, stock market conditions and business development activities, including, but not limited to, merger and acquisition opportunities.
 These repurchases may be commenced, suspended or discontinued at any time without prior notice.
+During 2017, there were no repurchases of common stock.
 During 2016, we repurchased approximately 45,000 shares of our common stock for \$1.5 million at an average price of \$34.50 per share.
-During 2015, we repurchased approximately 369,000 shares of our common stock for \$13.3 million at an average price of \$36.01 per share.
+During 2017, we did not repurchase any shares of our common stock.

 Holders of our common stock are entitled to receive dividends when and if they are declared by our board of directors.
-For the year ended December 31, 2016, we paid cash dividends of \$36.4 million in aggregate, or \$0.68 per share.
-For the year ended December 31, 2015, we paid cash dividends of \$36.0 million in aggregate, or \$0.675 per share.
+For the year ended December 31, 2017, we paid cash dividends of \$38.2 million in the aggregate, or \$0.71 per share.
+For the year ended December 31, 2016, we paid cash dividends of \$36.4 million in the aggregate, or \$0.68 per share.
 Future dividend declarations, if any, as well as the record and payment dates for such dividends, are subject to the final determination of our board of directors.
 In addition, under the terms of our senior secured term loan facility and our senior secured asset-based revolving credit facility, we may be restricted from paying dividends under certain circumstances.

-On February 13, 2017, our board of directors declared a quarterly cash dividend of \$0.175 per share to be paid on March 10, 2017 to shareholders of record as of February 27, 2017.
+On February 12, 2018, the Company's board of directors declared a quarterly cash dividend of \$0.18 per share to be paid on March 9, 2018 to shareholders of record as of February 26, 2018.

-On April 27, 2016, we invested \$9.3 million for a minority interest in a private company, which operates in the field of semiconductor process equipment instrumentation.
+In April 2016, we invested \$9.3 million for a minority interest in a private company, which operates in the field of semiconductor process equipment instrumentation.
 We accounted for this investment using the cost method of accounting.
 During the fourth quarter of 2016, we recognized an impairment loss on this investment of \$5.0 million.
+In July 2017, we invested an additional \$0.1 million in this private company.